By: Team W12-2 Since: Aug 2018 Licence: MIT

 commands uses Selenium Chromedrivers to initiate downloads from the internet.

-The following class diagram shows the relationship of downloadAllNotes
+The following class diagram shows the relationship of downloadAllNotes,downloadSelectNotes as well as

 3.8.1.
 DownloadAllNotes command